-- 18) Click in the first blank line within the form (the area with the dashed red outline). - 19) Insert a table that has 10 rows, 2 columns, no border, no specified width and 2 cell padding.
+- 20) Click in the first blank line within the form (the area within the dashed red outline).
+It should be a blank line before the buttons. - 21) Insert a table that has 10 rows, 2 columns, no border, no specified width and 2 cell padding.
 There should also be no headers selected.